You've Been Spotted!

 On this page you will find information on what to do next.

-Watch demonstrations by our company dancers and academy students and take part in a workshop designed just for the students like you who have been ‘spotted!’
+Meet some of our academy students and take part in a workshop designed just for the students like you who have been ‘spotted!’

 Classes and courses